XiLaiTL/vscode-input-actions/README.md

-# vscode-input-actions Input Something then Automatically Do Anything
+# Input Something then Automatically Do Anything

 Input something in editor, then automatically do anything!